 Very often the perpetrators are their own fathers or step fathers.
 In some cases, these kids in their desperation turn to drugs, crime or decide to leave their home and live on the streets at a very young age.

 We are located in a conglomerate of slums in Bucaramanga called Villas de Girardot, Camilo Torres, and Sarabanda.
+In Cartagena, where our newest centre opened in May 2022, we are located in Barrio Nelson Mandela.

 Typically, these marginalized slums–often called “Invasiones” (Spanish for invasion or illegal occupation)–are located in the outskirts of the city and thus are lacking in the basic needs such as domestic drinking water, natural gas, sewage, and wastewater disposal.
 Very often, these communities do not have paved roads and only a few places have electricity.
 Additionally, gangs and drugs are also common in these communities.